ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     Button,Game Forcing Sequences,,width=100% backgroundColor=lightblue
     Import,Jacoby2N

-This file contains almost 800 lines of code.
+This file contains over 800 lines of code.
 And, it imports all of the other files for a total of almost 20,000 lines of code.

 BBOalert caches the url of the -PBS.txt file.
 Thus, each time you start BBO, BBOalert is reloaded, and it in-turn reloads -PBS.txt which imports each and every one of the packaged dealer code files.  **Everything is up to date!**  I started BBO, just now.
 18,369 records were imported.
 With the BBOalert tab open, click the dark blue Data tab at the top left to see it.